-Title Date Pages Notes Federal Guidance Needed to Address Control Issues With Implementing Cloud Computing July 1, 2010 53 To assist federal agencies in identifying uses for cloud computing and information security measures to use in implementing cloud computing, the Director of OMB should establish milestones for completing a strategy for implementing the federal cloud computing initiative.
+Title Date Pages Notes Federal Guidance Needed to Address Control Issues With July 1, 2010 Implementing Cloud Computing 53 To assist federal agencies in identifying uses for cloud computing and information security measures to use in implementing cloud computing, the director of OMB should establish milestones for completing a strategy for implementing the federal cloud computing initiative.
 Continued Attention Is Needed to Protect Federal Information Systems from Evolving Threats June 16, 2010 15 Multiple opportunities exist to improve federal cybersecurity.
 To address identified deficiencies in agencies' security controls and shortfalls in their information security programs, GAO and agency inspectors general have made hundreds of recommendations over the past several years, many of which agencies are implementing.
 In addition, the White House, OMB, and certain federal agencies have undertaken several government-wide initiatives intended to enhance information security at federal agencies.
-While progress has been made on these initiatives, they all face challenges that require sustained attention, and GAO has made several recommendations for improving the implementation and effectiveness of these initiatives.
+Progress has been made on these initiatives, but they all face challenges that require sustained attention.
+GAO has made several recommendations for improving the implementation and effectiveness of these existing initiatives.
 Information Security: Concerted Response Needed to Resolve Persistent Weaknesses March 24, 2010 21 Without proper safeguards, federal computer systems are vulnerable to intrusions by individuals who have malicious intentions and can obtain sensitive information.
-The need for a vigilant approach to information security has been demonstrated by the pervasive and sustained cyberattacks against the United States; these attacks continue to pose a potentially devastating impact to systems and the operations and critical infrastructures they support.
-Cybersecurity: Continued Attention Is Needed to Protect Federal Information Systems from Evolving Threats March 16, 2010 15 The White House, the Office of Management and Budget, and certain federal agencies have undertaken several government-wide initiatives intended to enhance information security at federal agencies.
-While progress has been made on these initiatives, they all face challenges that require sustained attention, and GAO has made several recommendations for improving the implementation and effectiveness of these initiatives.
-Concerted Effort Needed to Consolidate and Secure Internet Connections at Federal Agencies April 12, 2010 40 To reduce the threat to federal systems and operations posed by cyberattacks on the United States, OMB launched, in November 2007, the Trusted Internet Connections (TIC) initiative, and later, in 2008, DHS's National Cybersecurity Protection System (NCPS), operationally known as Einstein, which became mandatory for federal agencies as part of TIC.
-To further ensure that federal agencies have adequate, sufficient, and timely information to successfully meet the goals and objectives of the TIC and Einstein programs, DHS's Secretary should, to better understand whether Einstein alerts are valid, develop additional performance measures that indicate how agencies respond to alerts
+The need for a vigilant approach to information secur has been demonstrated by the pervasive and sustained cyberattacks against the United States; these attacks continue to pose a potentially devastating impact to systems and the operations and critical infrastructures they support Cybersecurity: Continued Attention Is Needed to Protect Federal Information Systems from Evolving Threats March 16, 2010 15 The White House, OMB, and certain federal agencies have undertaken several government-wide initiatives intended to enhance information security at federal agencies.
+Although progress has been made on these initiatives, they face challenges that require sustained attention, and GAO has made several recommendations for improving the implementation and effectiveness of the initiatives.
+Concerted Effort Needed to Consolidate and Secure Internet Connections at Federal Agencies April 12, 2010 40 To reduce the threat to federal systems and operations posed by cyberatta on the United States, OMB launched, in November 2007, the Trusted Inter Connections (TIC) initiative, and later, in 2008, DHS's National Cybersecur Protection System (NCPS), operationally known as Einstein, which became mandatory for federal agencies as part of TIC.
+To further ensure that federagencies have adequate, sufficient, and timely information to successfully me the goals and objectives of the TIC and Einstein programs, DHS's Secretary should, to better understand whether Einstein alerts are valid, develop additional performance measures that indicate how agencies respond to ale